debreczeniandras/battle-ship/doc/INSTALLATION.md

 ## Ansible on MAC

-The apache playbook is completely ignored on other systems than Linux.
+Some of the playbooks are completely ignored on other systems than Linux.

 That means the playbook can be executed without elevated privileges: